 However, to qualify, the meal in question needs to have a clear relation to your work, and you need to forward the right documentation informing things like:

-Bench explains that "On a business trip, you can deduct 100% of the cost of travel to your destination, whether that's a plane, train, or bus ticket.".
+Bench explains, "On a business trip, you can deduct 100% of the cost of travel to your destination, whether that's a plane, train, or bus ticket."
 And it doesn't just apply to transportation; hotel fees, car rentals, and even dry cleaning are also eligible for deduction.

 To qualify as work-related, your travel needs to:

-Did you know that as either a freelancer or someone that runs a business from home, you can claim a "Standard deduction of $5 per square foot of home used for business (maximum 300 square feet)", according to the IRS?
+Did you know that as a freelancer or someone who runs a business from home, you can claim a "Standard deduction of $5 per square foot of home used for business (maximum 300 square feet)," according to the IRS?

 That is not the only way you can decrease your income tax bill as a freelancer.
 You can also get things such as your mortgage or real estate taxes deducted as well.